Does Freedom provide any guarantee with the purchase of its RICAR system?

 From there, screen objects are enabled, disabled or hidden depending on the security level of each individual user.
 RICAR provides security at multiple levels; virtual file cabinets (VFC) can be invisible to those users without security clearance and/or the system can be secured down to the document level.
 Document level security allows the searching of VFCs, but may only allow a user to view specific document classes or types.

 A. Freedom is a ‘Microsoft shop’ and all of our systems run in the Windows environment.
-Currently, we support Windows Server 2008/2008 R2 and Windows Server 2012/2012 R2 for enterprise versions.
+Currently, we support Windows Server 2008/2008 R2 and up to Windows Server 2016 for enterprise versions.

 A. Freedom is a ‘Microsoft shop’ and all of our systems run in the Windows environment.
-Currently, we support up to SQL Server 2012 (Standard, Cluster & Express).
-SQL Server 2014 & 2016 are currently in testing and should be available soon.
+Currently, we support up to SQL Server 2016 (Standard, Cluster & Express).
 Freedom also maintains Oracle DBAs on staff and we have the option of utilizing an Oracle database if required.

 A. With the rapid drop in prices for hard drives and optical media, it costs much less to store documents on an imaging system than with paper.
 A single page typically occupies around 75KB of disk space if the image is stored in TIFF Group IV (scanned at 200 dpi).
 Each gigabyte (GB) of storage space (which costs only a few dollars) will hold approximately 14,000 pages.